RWJBarnabas Health

 RWJBarnabas Health is a network of independent healthcare providers in New Jersey, based out of West Orange.
 Members include academic centers, acute care facilities, and research hospitals.
 The goals of the network include collaboration on educational and research programs.

-RWJBarnabas Health was created through the 2015 merger of the Robert Wood Johnson Health System and the Saint Barnabas Health Care System.
+RWJBarnabas Health was created through the 2016 merger of the Robert Wood Johnson Health System and the Saint Barnabas Health Care System.

-As of 2022, RWJBarnabas employs approximately 37,000 employees, 9,000 physicians, and 1,000 resident and interns.
-In January 2023, Mark Manigan replaced Barry Ostrowsky as president & CEO of the health system.
+As of 2022, RWJBarnabas employs over 40,000 individuals, with 1,000 resident and interns and approximately 1,500 volunteers across the entire health network and its subordinates.

 History

-In 2015, Saint Barnabas Health Care System and Robert Wood Johnson Health System signed an agreement which outlines the merger between these two health systems.
-Once complete, the transaction created New Jersey's largest health care system and one of the largest in the nation.
-The New Jersey Attorney General needed to review the deal before it was official, with the expectation that the merger would be completed in 2016.
+In July 2015, Saint Barnabas Health Care System, headquartered in West Orange, New Jersey, and Robert Wood Johnson Health System, headquartered out of New Brunswick, New Jersey, signed an agreement outlining a merger between the two health systems.
+The Federal Trade Commission, as well as the New Jersey Attorney General, needed to review the deal before it was official, with the expectation that the merger would be approved and completed in the following year.

 On March 30, 2016, the two health systems officially merged and formed RWJBarnabas Health.
+The transaction created New Jersey's largest health care system and the largest private employer in the state.

+After the merger, Barry Ostrowsky, CEO of Saint Barnabas, took over as president & CEO of the new health system, while Stephen Jones, CEO of Robert Wood Johnson Health, was named Chief Academic Officer.
+Company leadership also announced that a formal headquarters would not be named, rather the business operations would be run out of the West Orange offices while the academic operations would continue out of the New Brunswick location.

+In January 2023, Mark Manigan replaced Barry Ostrowsky as president & CEO of the health system.

+Acquisitions

-Trinitas Regional Acquisition
+Trinitas Regional acquisition

-In October 2019, the leaders of RWJBarnabas Health signed a letter of intent to acquire the Trinitas Regional Medical Center in Elizabeth, New Jersey.
-The preliminary letter of intent is a nonbinding agreement that will lay out a basic structure for the proposed acquisition of the hospital and the nearby long-term care center.
+In October 2019, the leaders of RWJBarnabas Health signed a letter of intent to acquire the Trinitas Regional Medical Center in Elizabeth, New Jersey, itself established by the consolidation of St. Elizabeth Hospital and Elizabeth General Medical Center.
+The preliminary letter of intent was a nonbinding agreement that laid out a basic structure for the proposed acquisition of the hospital and the nearby long-term care center.
 Trinitas would still retain its core Catholic ideologies upon the acquisition and continue to maintain its affiliation with the Sisters of Charity of Saint Elizabeth.

 On November 12, 2020, it was announced that the health systems had signed a definitive agreement that the two systems would merge.
-Trinitas's board would still oversee day-to-day operations.
+The Trinitas board of directors would still oversee day-to-day operations.

-On January 6, 2022, Trinitas officially became part of the RWJBarnabas Health system.
+On January 6, 2022, Trinitas and its facilities officially became part of the health system.